-3.3.
-Summative Assessment
+2.2.
+Assessment of Learning - Summative Assessment

-In the Upper School, the aim of these examinations is to help prepare students for their final (externally evaluated) exams, in both the French baccalaureate track and in the IB Diploma Programme (DP).
+In the Upper School, the aim of these examinations is to help prepare students for their final (externally evaluated) exams, in both the French baccalaureate track with Advanced Placement Exams (APs) and in the IB Diploma Programme (DP).
 Accordingly, GES are mock exams that follow the format and schedule of the real examination so students are well prepared.
 The school also organizes regular practice exam sessions for individual subjects between the two GES.

-In addition, students have practice examination sessions for various other official (external) examinations, such as the IGCSE (English Language and Literature), HSK and YCT (Chinese - Confucius Institute), DELE (Spanish - Cervantes Institute), and the Goethe Institute examinations (German).
+In addition, students have practice examination sessions for various other official (external) examinations, such as the IGCSE (English Language and Literature), YCT (Chinese - Confucius Institute), DELE (Spanish - Cervantes Institute), and the Goethe Institute examinations (German).